Ethical and force-free • Science-based expertise • Fully accredited behaviourist

 Book a free Assessment call with our fully qualified and accredited Dog Behaviourist Denise Bsc (Hons) CBM, FdSc CBM.

-During the Assessment call we will gather some more information about your dog and the problems yous are experiencing to help determine the reasons behind your dogs behaviour and what areas we need to work on.
+During the Assessment call we will gather more information about your dog and the problems yous are experiencing to help determine the reasons behind your dogs behaviour and what areas we need to work on.
+We will address the reason, motivation and emotion behind your reactive dogs behaviour to work on the root cause of the behaviour to help improve your dogs wellbeing using only force-free ethical dog training methods.

 In-Person Sessions

-In-depth consultation to analyse the reason for the reactive dog behaviour and develop a plan tailored to improve your dog's well-being.
+In-depth consultation at your home to analyse the reason for the reactive dog behaviour and develop a plan tailored to improve your dog's well-being and reduce the reactive behaviour.

 Personalised Reports